What Is a Lead Magnet?

 - Magnet Idea #20: Although it might require more dedication to create, video courses are a valuable lead magnet.

-Thanks for reading "The Guide To Effectively Using Lead Magnets For B2B and eCommerce", by the Linchpin Team in Chicago, Raleigh, and Wake Forest.
+Thanks for reading "The Beginner’s Guide to Effectively Use Lead Magnets For B2B and eCommerce", by the Linchpin Team in Chicago, Raleigh, and Wake Forest.